Information

 – 5x test tube 16 x 150 mm

-Additional test tubes, for expansion and/or replacement if the current one is contaminated or the water tank is empty.
+Extra test tubes, for expansion, and / or replacement if the current one is contaminated or the water reservoir is empty.

-– Sugar water and honeydew, keep in the refrigerator!
+– Sugar water and Honeydew, store in the refrigerator!

 Liquid sugar water